federicofanini/bric/README.md

 The project requires the following Python packages:

 - pandas: For data manipulation and analysis
-- seaborn: For statistical data visualization
+- openpyxl: For Excel file handling
-- matplotlib: For creating static, animated, and interactive visualizations
 - statsmodels: For statistical models and tests
+- matplotlib: For creating visualizations

 ## Installation